infotroph/efrhizo/efrhizo-log.md

 2015-04-06:

 Found two typos in `Tractor-core-biomass-2014.csv`: one 30-50 lower depth "5" where it should be "50", one 100+ lower depth empty where others are "+".

+While I'm at it: removed lines of empty fields from end of file, changed line endings to LF.